OSGConnect/connectbook/new-docs-jan-2020/osgconnect-storage.md

 ## Storage options
 ### home
-Home is meant for storing files long-term.
-Usually, files such as source code, parameter files, scripts, etc. are kept in your `/home` directory.
-The disk quota on home is 20 GBs.
+Home is meant for general use storage of various data necessary for job submission.
+The initial disk quota on home is 50 GBs.
 When a user exceeds his quota, the system will send email notifications.
 If the notice is disregarded, eventually the user will lose the privilege to write on his home.

 ** Home filesystem is not suitable to run your HTCondor jobs.
 It is a good practice to run all your jobs under the `local-scratch` or `stash` directories. **